Palatine Zweibrücken: Extent

-When Palatine Zweibrücken was created in 1444, it consisted of the districts of Armsheim, Landsburg, Lauterecken, Burg Lichtenberg, Meisenheim and Veldenz from the County of Veldenz.
+When Palatine Zweibrücken was created in 1444, it consisted of the districts of Armsheim, Landsberg, Lauterecken, Burg Lichtenberg, Meisenheim and Veldenz from the County of Veldenz.
 In 1459, the districts Falkenburg Castle, Guttenberg, Haßloch, Kirkel, Lambsheim, Oggersheim, Wachenheim, Wegelnburg and Zweibrücken from Palatine Simmern were added.

 Territories held in 1784

 An Amt was an administrative district; an Oberamt was a larger district, subdivided into Unterämter.